KevinYuCode/KevinYuCode/README.md

 ### Howdy 👋!

-My name is Kevin Yu, I'm a 4th year Computer Engineering Student at Queens University.
-Besides being a programmer, I'm an active long-distance runner, I enjoy reading non-fiction books about psychology and self improvement, and I dabble here and there into UI/UX design.
-Now, I decided on Computer Engineering as a career option because I've always dreamt of building cool technology that could impact me or someone else in their day to day lives.
-This ambition of mine has lead me down ventures such as working at a small startup company, competing in hackathons, developing websites , building order management systems for clients as well as working as a software engineering intern.
+My name is Kevin Yu, I'm a 4th year Computer Engineering :computer: Student at Queens University.
+Besides being a programmer, I'm an active long-distance runner :runner:, I enjoy reading non-fiction books :books: about psychology and self improvement, and I dabble here and there into UI/UX design :art:.

+Now, I decided on Computer Engineering as a career option because I've always dreamt of building cool technology :iphone: that could impact me or someone else in their day to day lives.
+This ambition of mine has lead me down ventures such as working at a small startup company, competing in hackathons, developing websites, building order management systems for clients as well as working as a software engineering intern.

 Recently, I just finished my internship at PWC (PricewaterhouseCoopers) working as a software engineering intern, and now I'm finishing up my senior year of university.
-We'll see where life takes me from here, but I'm excited for whatever life throws my way ✨!
+We'll see where life takes me from here, but I'm excited for whatever life throws my way :mortar_board:!

 <!--